treeman/jonashietala/posts/2011-09-30-being_productive.markdown

 ---
 layout: post
 title: Being Productive
-category: General
+category: Life Hacking
-tags: General, Productivity, Status
+tags: Life Hacking
 time: 14:30:21
 ---
 School's been going on now for...
 Is it a month and a half maybe?
 I don't know really but it's all going so fast, week after week is disappearing and I don't know where they go but I know that I'm at least not wasting them like I did most of last year!